JasonLiu1229/master-thesis/code/rename_pipeline/README.md

 - output: this flag specifies where the newly generated files will be stored

 Note: in the docker compose file you will see, t3 and t3_eval.
 As you can guess one is for evaluation and makes use of jsonl files.
 These files needs to be made seperatly, similar to the [tuning](../tuner/README.md) code.
 The processing code itself can be found in the [tools](../../tools/) folder.

+## Note

+The pipeline can handle multi threading but this also depends if the model that you are using can handle multithreading.
+For local computing the `Qwen` model, we make use of a lock, so it is the same as single threading.

+If you would use a seperate server, this would be the most optimal because, here you can optimize it so it can handle multithreading. (vLLM, Ollama, ...)